facebookincubator/TTPForge/pkg/blocks/README.md

 Cleanup(TTPExecutionContext) error
 ```

-Cleanup executes the CleanupAct associated with this BasicStep.
+Cleanup is an implementation of the CleanupAct interface's Cleanup method.

-**Parameters:**

-execCtx: The execution context for the TTP.

-**Returns:**

-error: An error if any issue occurs while executing the CleanupAct.

 ---